Jainam1673/weather-data-pipeline/CODE_OF_CONDUCT.md

 If you have questions about this Code of Conduct, please reach out to the project maintainers through:

 - GitHub Issues (for general questions)
-- Email: jainam.jadav@example.com (for sensitive matters)
 - GitHub Discussions (for community topics)
+- Direct message to repository maintainers

 Thank you for helping make the Mojo Weather Data Pipeline a welcoming place for everyone! 🌤️🔥